Shashank-Satyarthi/gittutorial/README.md

-# This is my first README.md file I am generating
+# This is my first README.md file I am generating , now modifing it.